 How Charitable Gift Annuities Work

-A charitable gift annuity can be established with a gift of $10,000 or more to KQED.
+A charitable gift annuity can be established with a gift of $20,000 or more to KQED.
 In exchange for your gift, KQED will pay you, and a second beneficiary, if you wish, income for life.
-Both income beneficiaries must be at least 60 years of age, unless payments are deferred.
+Income beneficiaries must be at least 65 years of age at the time their payments begin.

 The income you receive is determined by the amount of your gift and your age(s).
 See our Gift Annuity Rates Table (PDF) for rates at specific ages, or use our Gift Annuity Calculator (below).
 With a deferred gift annuity, because the payments do not begin until a specified future date that you choose, you receive even higher life income payments than those listed in the rate table and a higher immediate income tax deduction.